Updated: Oct 8, 2021

 This is a terrible habit!
-Expectation is a powerful tool and you can use it to make your life better.
+The Expectation is a powerful tool and you can use it to make your life better.

-Have you ever known someone who was terrified of getting cancer, focused on it constantly…then eventually got diagnosed?
+Have you ever known someone terrified of getting cancer, focused on it constantly…then eventually got diagnosed?
 Or someone who thought all the time about his wife cheating when there were no signs of it…and then later she did?

 We can chalk these situations up to coincidence, or their intuition, but I believe that our expectations can contribute to what happens to us.

 The good news is that you can use the power of expectation to direct your life in positive ways.
 How?

 It’s hard to have anything that you want in life when you are too busy and always on the go.
 Find time every day to relax and quiet your mind.
 Have a bubble bath, relax on the couch with a meditation App and your headphones (I love the app “Calm”) or go for a walk and listen to instrumental music.